We're the UK's leading bowel cancer charity

 Grant award: £25,000

-Dr Annie Baker and her team are looking for ways to predict which inflammatory bowel disease patients can safely have only part of their bowel removed when they show signs of precancerous changes, and which patients should have their whole bowel removed to prevent further risk of bowel cancer.
+Dr Baker and her team looked for ways to predict which inflammatory bowel disease patients can safely have only part of their bowel removed when they show signs of precancerous changes and which patients should have their whole bowel removed to prevent further risk of bowel cancer.

 The challenge